lubiana/no-framework-tutorial/07-dispatching-to-a-class.md

 Use that example to create a MethodNotAllowedException.php and InternalServerErrorException.php as well.

-After you have created those we update our Routercode to use the new Exceptions.
+After you have created those we update our Router code to use the new Exceptions.

 ```php
 try {